-LYMPHEDEMA OF THE NECK
+LYMPHEDEMA OF THE NECK AFTER RADIATION TREATMENT

 In November 2018, my husband was diagnosed with throat Cancer and underwent a gruelling round of treatment - Chemotherapy followed by 30 rounds of Radio therapy and another Chemo in the middle.
 From being a fit 60 something man he disintegrated into half the man he was - almost literally as he lost more than 4 stone.
 It’s a story many of us are familiar with and I don’t want to dwell but what happened afterwards I feel I need to share as it was a game changer for us.

 When his treatment was over we were excited - ‘let the healing begin’ was our motto but he got weaker and weaker because he could not eat, continued to loose weight rapidly and the skin around his neck which I prided myself in having kept in good condition, literally dropped off like snake skin leaving gaping, damp and sometimes bleeding holes.
 It was alarming but we knew it would pass and it did.
 He started to get better and was told the treatment had been a success.
-A speech therapist in passing mentioned that he would most likely develop Lymphedema as the lymph nodes in his neck had been completely destroyed by the radiotherapy.
+A speech therapist in passing mentioned that he would most likely develop Lymphedema of the neck as the lymph nodes there had been completely destroyed by the radiotherapy.
 Fine we thought - a small price to pay.
 We didn’t really know what Lymphedema was anyway but as most people know someone who has had breast Cancer, a lot of you will know that it is swelling that generally occurs after treatment and is most commonly caused by the removal of, or damage to, your lymph nodes as a part of cancer treatment.
 Sure enough, one morning my husbands neck swelled up like a balloon.
 Luckily we had already attended an appointment with the Lymphedema Nurse as there had been a little swelling already and she had given us a soft collar for him to wear at night, instructions on how to massage it to drain the area as best we could and a lengthy book.
 She also told us that it was something he would have to live with.
 This was an ok scenario for the slight swelling but the way it grew, was not a keeper.

 On the first night of the ‘big swell’ we put the soft collar on him.
 The next morning his neck was indeed a little smaller but his face was enormous.
 He looked like a chipmunk.
-We sat in bed all morning researching Lymphedema as a result of Throat Cancer Treatment.
+We sat in bed all morning researching Lymphedema of the neck as a result of Throat Cancer Treatment.
 Hundreds of pictures of mostly men looking just like my husband showed in the search.
 He has never been a vain man but this extreme facial swelling knocked his confidence hard.
 Some American sites offered instruction on massage - specifically lymphatic drainage that cost a fortune.
 I had learnt to perform lymphatic drainage many years ago but I had never had to tackle anything as extreme as this.
 A lot of what looked like burglars masks were popping up on the search to compress the swelling - so we bought one.
 It was pretty scary looking but we gave it a go.
 The next morning his neck and face had gone down but his eyes were sticking out like a frogs as if he had gone ten rounds in a boxing ring.
 After less than an hour the full swelling always came right back with a vengeance.
 We had been through so much that we were not at our strongest to deal with this but I was determined that we were going to fix it.

 I dredged up all that I knew about lymphatic drainage.
 The issue is that with no lymph nodes in his neck it seemed impossible to drain the fluid with massage.
 It was like a blocked tunnel and the skin on his neck was so delicate that I hardly dare touch it for fear of it breaking.
 You have to massage the nodes below the affected ones to kind of warn them that they need to help and whereas in the ‘beauty’ form of massage you stroke the skin in an upwards motion - to drain the lymph from the neck and face, you have to stroke downwards - I say stroke and not massage as I cannot over emphasise how gentle I needed to be to ensure I wouldn’t damage his skin.